-Vetter received the B.S. and M.S. degrees in computer science from North Dakota State University and his PhD in computer science from the University of Minnesota.
-He has published more than 100 journal, conference, and technical papers and has served as the PI or Co-PI on grants and contracts exceeding $8 million dollars.
+Vetter received B.S. and M.S. degrees in computer science from North Dakota State University and a PhD in computer science from the University of Minnesota.
+He has published more than 120 journal, conference, and technical papers and has served as the PI or Co-PI on grants and contracts exceeding $8 million dollars.
 His research has been supported by the USWEST Foundation, NSF, DoD, USDA, NASA, US Department of Justice, and others.

-Dr. Vetter is currently the editor-in-chief of Computer, the flagship publication of the IEEE Computer Society and has served on the editorial board since 1995.
+Dr. Vetter is editor-in-chief emeritus of Computer, the flagship publication of the IEEE Computer Society and has served on the editorial board since 1995.
 He is currently the department editor for the monthly "Spotlight on Transactions" column.
-He previously served on the editorial advisory board of Communications of the ACM, the flagship publication of the ACM, from 1996-2008, and is an ACM Distinguished Lecturer.
+He previously served on the editorial advisory board of Communications of the ACM, the flagship publication of the ACM, from 1996-2008, and was an ACM Distinguished Lecturer.
 He was selected as the 2001-2002 ACM Outstanding Lecturer of the Year.

 Vetter is a frequent consultant to education, business and industry on curriculum and program development, technology commercialization, patent litigation, and other computer science related topics.

 Focus on cybersecurity curriculum development, web applications, computer and network security, digital forensics, and cyberphysical systems.